michaeljung / Shutterstock.com

 Monkey Business Images / Shutterstock.com

 Military personnel typically receive Basic Allowance for Housing (BAH) through the Department of Defense to help cover rent or mortgage payments.
-For family members, this can apply even if the service member is stationed somewhere the family can’t go, such as a hardship duty assignment, no matter where you choose to live.
+This benefit can apply for family members, regardless of where they choose to live, if the service member is stationed somewhere the family can’t go, such as a hardship duty assignment.
 Usually, this housing allowance covers as much as 98 percent of your housing costs, less any renters insurance.
 (Check out the BAH calculator to get an idea of the amount, which varies depending on location, dependents and pay grade.)

 5. Disney tickets and hotels